HarshaParisha/n8n-workflows-free/README.md

 - ✅ Follow naming convention for consistency
 - ✅ Verify compatibility with recent n8n versions
 - ✅ Include meaningful description or comments

 ---

+**Credits:**
+- Original n8n workflow system by the open-source community
+- Customizations, curation, and ongoing maintenance by Harsha Parisha

+---

+---